Tene21/Twitchcord/README.md

 # Twitchcord
+## Currently pending a rework
+## Functionality may not line up with readme
 A small NodeJS-powered webhook handler designed to receive a stream status notification from Twitch's API and convert it into a Discord webhook message payload

 Originally developed to replace IFTTT as Twitch streamer Limealicious' live alert provider due to slow response times.